ampleforth/AIPs/AIPs/aip-5.md

 Here we can see that the:

-* The Upper asymptote occurs at a price of $2.5 with a scale factor of 1.11
+* The Upper asymptote almost reaches a scaling factor of 1.11 at a price of $3.
-* The Lower asymptote occurs at a price of $0.50 with a scale factor of 0.9
+* The Lower asymptote almost reaches a scaling factor of 0.9 at a price of $0.3

 Note that the difference in shape is more pronounced for contraction than for expansion.